BAWLMER/BAWLMER/README.md

 - 👀 I’m interested in ...learning LINUX inside and out.
 - 🌱 I’m currently learning ...CUPS and IPP.
 - 💞️ I’m looking to collaborate on ...making things work and work properly.
-- 📫 How to reach me ...bawlmer23@hotmail.com
+- 📫 How to reach me: bawlmer23@hotmail.com

 <!---
 BAWLMER/BAWLMER is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.